Instruction sequence notations with probabilistic instructions: Introduction

 Viewed from the perspective of machine-execution, execution of a probabilistic instruction sequence using an execution architecture without probabilistic features can only be a metaphor.
 Execution of a deterministic instruction sequence using an execution architecture with probabilistic features, i.e.\ an execution architecture that allows for probabilistic services, is far more plausible.
 Thus, it looks to be that probabilistic instruction sequences find their true meaning by translation into deterministic instruction sequences for execution architectures with probabilistic features.
 Indeed projection semantics, the approach to define the meaning of programs which was first presented in~\cite{BL02a}, need not be compromised when probabilistic instructions are taken into account.

 This paper is organized as follows.
 First, we set out the scope of the paper (Section~\ref{sect-scope}) and review the special notation and terminology used in the paper (Section~\ref{sect-prelim}).
 Next, we propose several kinds of probabilistic instructions (Sections~\ref{sect-basic-test-instrs} and~\ref{sect-jump-instrs}).
-Then, we formulate a thesis on the behaviours produced by probabilistic instruction sequences under execution (Section~\ref{sect-thesis}) and discuss projectionism in the light of probabilistic instruction sequences (Section~\ref{sect-projectionism}).
-Finally, we discuss related work (Section~\ref{sect-related-work}) and make some concluding remarks (Section~\ref{sect-concl}).
+Following this, we formulate a thesis on the behaviours produced by probabilistic instruction sequences under execution (Section~\ref{sect-thesis}) and discuss the approach of projection semantics in the light of probabilistic instruction sequences (Section~\ref{sect-projectionism}).
+We also discuss related work (Section~\ref{sect-related-work}) and make some concluding remarks (Section~\ref{sect-concl}).

+In the current version of this paper, we moreover mention some outcomes of a sequel to the work reported upon in this paper (Section~\ref{sect-sequel}).